 - Special damages: These are specific, calculable expenses like medical bills, lost wages from missed work, calculable future lost earnings from missing work, modifications to the home, and other specific costs.
 These damages require evidence, such as paperwork or receipts, and often require little to no testifying.

 - Punitive damages: The damages are separate from general and special damages and seek specifically to punish the doctor or medical provider for their actions.
 The courts reserve punitive damages for the most extreme of cases in which a provider's actions were intentionally harmful and deplorable.

 A medical mistake that results in death breaks your trust and your heart.
 If your close loved one did not survive a medical mistake, you might pursue a wrongful death case.

 Surviving spouses, children, and parents are common family members who may seek compensation for their loss.
-A wrongful death attorney from our team can help you determine if you are eligible for filing a civil case.
+A wrongful death attorney from our team can help you determine if you are eligible to file a civil case.

-Worry about your loved one’s surgery, treatment, or another type of medical care turns to shock when they die unexpectedly.
+Worrying about your loved one's surgery, treatment, or another type of medical care turns into shock when they die unexpectedly.
 Negligence is never acceptable, and a wrongful death case may result in compensation for such damages as:

 - Funeral expenses (average funeral costs in the United States range between $7,000 and $12,000)

 - Medical expenses associated with the mistake